MehediDracula/PHP-Namespace-Resolver/README.md

 # PHP Namespace Resolver

-PHP Namespace Resolver can import, expand and sort your namespaces.
+PHP Namespace Resolver can import and expand and your class.
+You can also sort your imports by line length or in alphabetical order.

 # Install